intel/intel-ipsec-mb/README.md

 (5) - x8 on selected CPU's supporting GFNI
 (6) - 4 byte tag size is supported only
 (7) - Supported CRC types:
+(8) - x16 for init keystream generation, then by32

  - CRC32: Ethernet FCS, SCTP, WIMAX OFDMA
  - CRC24: LTE A, LTE B